 Determining early on which keywords you want to use on your website’s title tags and throughout the content is crucial for getting your new website ranking more quickly.
 No one knows your brand and products better than you do, so think about what terms and phrases your audience would use when searching for products in your niche.

-Make a list and try typing some of your keyword options into the Google search bar to see what autocomplete suggestions you’ll get.
+According to a leading SEO services company, first, you must make a list and try typing some of your keyword options into the Google search bar to see what autocomplete suggestions you’ll get.
 These can give you an idea of how users search for brands similar to yours.
 You can also use keyword tools like Keyword Surfer, Keyword Sheeter, and Google Keyword Planner to find search query info, keyword suggestions, competition, etc.

 5. Create Content Before Launch